DataDog/integrations-core/powerdns_recursor/README.md

 ## Overview

 Track the performance of your PowerDNS Recursor and monitor strange or worrisome traffic.
-This Agent check collects a wealth of metrics from your recursors, including those for:
+This Agent check collects a variety of metrics from your recursors, including those for:

-- Query answer times - see how many responses take less than 1ms, 10ms, 100ms, 1s, and greater than 1s
+- Query answer times—see how many responses take less than 1ms, 10ms, 100ms, 1s, or greater than 1s.
-- Query timeouts
+- Query timeouts.
-- Cache hits and misses
+- Cache hits and misses.
-- Answer rates by type - SRVFAIL, NXDOMAIN, NOERROR
+- Answer rates by type: SRVFAIL, NXDOMAIN, NOERROR.
-- Ignored and dropped packets
+- Ignored and dropped packets.

 And many more.